 We are passionate about providing a natural healing modality that has the potential to root out some of our deepest pains and reconnect us with the vital force of nature.

 Completing the training was a huge accomplishment for me and I am so happy for the opportunity to learn amongst experts in the field.
 Thank you for hearing my story of discovering Kambo and thank you for seeing me.
 As a mentor, I am committed to following my passions as I so readily advise others to do.
 My work in these realms has has informed so much of my journey and helped immensely along the way.
 If you are interested in Kambo, please join us at Hawthorn Healing Arts Center for our free talk, Kambo: Frog Healer of the Amazon.
 The talk is November 2nd, 2017 from 7pm – 8pm.
+In this free talk we will be exploring and offering:

 - Kambo’s healing potential